SearchWiki Breaks Numbered Google Results – Easy Fix

 LINK REMOVED: because of failure to use KeywordLuv syntax (name@keywords)

-13. Web Design Solutions says:
+10. Web Design Solutions

 Congratulations Stephens for writing such a good post.
 I must say that you have chosen an important topic.
 I also believe that searchwiki has created an exceessive online clutter, which doesn’t worth appreciation.